-You will need to be experienced in Excel, SQL, PayScale or Sharepoint and you can make anything from 65k to 110k per year.
+You will need to be experienced in Excel, SQL, PayScale, or Sharepoint and you can make anywhere from $65k to $110k per year.

-Making money blogging doesn’t normally fall under the “freelance writing” category, because a blog is like a business.
+Blogging doesn’t normally fall under the “freelance writing” category, because having a blog is like having your own business.

-Always focus on producing the most quality content you have, and you could be one of the people who make six-figure profits per year just from their blogs.
+Always focus on producing as much high-quality content as you can, and you could be one of the people who make six-figure profits per year just from their blogs.

 Can you speak a minimum of two languages fluently?